 Kingdom of Heaven: Ridley Scott’s Historical Epic Starring Orlando Bloom

-As if in response to his critics that his war saga “Black Hawk Down” lacked individual and distinguishable characters, Ridley Scott takes the route of his 2000 Oscar-winner “Gladiator,” and centers on one heroic figure, from whose POV all the momentous events are shown.
+As if in response to his critics that his war saga “Black Hawk Down” lacked individual and distinguishable characters, Ridley Scott takes the route of his 2000 Oscar-winner “Gladiator,” and centers on one heroic figure, and shows all the momentous events from whose POV.

-Though the film is long (146 minutes), and its beginning chapters slow, the narrative suffers from major gaps, a result of the fact that Scott’s cut reportedly ran an hour longer; expect the DVD version to compensate for that
+Though the film is long (146 minutes), and its beginning chapters slow, the narrative suffers from major gaps.
+Scott’s director cut reportedly ran an hour longer; expect the DVD version to compensate for that

 Though set in different historical eras and telling different stories “Gladiator” and “Kingdom of Heaven” share several things in common.
 In both films, the hero has lost his family and faith and needs to come to terms with a new personal and political reality.
 By now, it’s clear that, as an auteur, Scott favors a particular archetypal hero.
 It’s usually an ordinary though gifted man, caught up in great events, who through hardship or tragedy emerges as a real hero, like Maximus, the up-from-the-ranks Roman general turned rebel in “Gladiator.”